-Introduce the strings and variables to be printed with a slash ('/').
+Introduce the strings and variables to be printed with a slash ('/).
 Optionally, the slash may be followed by a number indicating which output line will be specified.
 In the absence of this line number, the next line number will be specified.
 Multiple lines may be specified using multiple slashes with the intended output for a line following its respective slash.

 Literal strings may be printed.
 Specify the string itself.
-Optionally the string may be followed by a column number or range of column numbers, specifying the location on the line for the string to be printed.
+Optionally the string may be followed by a column number, specifying the column on the line where the string should start.
 Otherwise, the string will be printed at the current position on the line.

-Variables to be printed can be specified in the same ways as available for DATA LIST FIXED (see Section 8.4.1 [DATA LIST FIXED], page 63).
-In addition, a variable list may be followed by an asterisk (''), which indicates that the variables should be printed in their dictionary print formats, separated by spaces.
+Variables to be printed can be specified in the same ways as available for DATA LIST FIXED (see Section 8.5.1 [DATA LIST FIXED], page 64).
+In addition, a variable list may be followed by an asterisk ('\'), which indicates that the variables should be printed in their dictionary print formats, separated by spaces.
 A variable list followed by a slash or the end of command will be interpreted the same way.